Sandbach High School & Sixth Form College – September 2018

 - Responsibility for optimising the use of ICT in the learning resource centre and the Management of non-book resources including video facilities, cameras, TV/audio recordings, colour photocopier and laminator.

-- Arrangement of materials for effective retrieval including the systematic indexing, classification and cataloging of all resources and the dissemination of information relating to those resources, as appropriate.
+- Arrangement of materials for effective retrieval including the systematic indexing, classification and cataloguing of all resources and the dissemination of information relating to those resources, as appropriate.

 - Ensuring a high standard of display and promotional material to enhance the appearance of the learning resource centre to provide an attractive environment conducive to achieving optimum use for both purposeful study and leisure.